SixArm/usv/doc/faq.md

 however in practice we haven't found much support for this approach.

-## Why choose USV/USVX over ASV for machine-only data?
+## Why choose USV over ASV for machine-only data?

 For machine-only data, such as data that will never be used for human reading or human editing, then USV or ASV are similar because both can handle units,